 - Tidy up your investment accounts — If investments in your portfolio have lost money and you sell them, you could claim those losses and offset any capital gains you report.

-Some frequently asked questions about income
+Frequently asked questions about income

 In some situations, Social Security income may be subject to federal income tax.
 You may have to pay taxes on Social Security benefits if …